Travelers United recent review — Membership is a perfect gift.

 Travelers United then worked through the National Association of Attorneys General (NAAG).
 This organization allowed Travelers United and National Consumers League to present a webinar to all members.
 Eventually, the DC Attorney General (AG) filed suit against Marriott in DC, and the Nebraska AG filed suit against Hilton Corporation in Texas.
 These cases are still in “discovery,” and nothing has happened for two years.

 Recently, the Marriott Corporation agreed to a settlement with the Pennsylvania AG to include resort fees in the overnight room rates.
 Travelers United and the Attorneys General are monitoring Marriott’s actions.
-So far, their settlement has been extended.
+So far, their limited settlement has been extended.
 Repeatedly.

 Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall review and, if appropriate, establish a policy directing all air carriers … that enable a child, who is age 13 or under on the date an applicable flight is scheduled to occur, to be seated in a seat adjacent to the seat of an accompanying family member over the age of 13…